gchq/gaffer-docker/kubernetes/docs/add-libraries.md

 ### Switch the images in the deployment

 You'll need a way of making the custom images visible to the kubernetes cluster.
 With EKS, you can do this by uploading the images to ECR.
-Theres an example for how to do that in one of our [other guides](./aws-eks-deployment.md#Container+Images).
+There's an example for how to do that in one of our [other guides](./aws-eks-deployment.md#Container+Images).
 With KinD, you just run `kind load docker-image <image:tag>`.

 Once visible you can switch them out.
 Create a `custom-images.yaml` file with the following contents:
 ```yaml